TylerMongo/dystopia/README.md

 Moodie: Troll?
 Genuine fucking weirdo?
 Who knows, send latinos to his area ASAP

 MODS/SHAFT
-Mojo: Rocket League King, angry when not stoned or sexting sas, bezos shifts slowly degrading his soul.
+Mojo: Rocket League King, angry when not stoned or sexting sas, stricken with the worst case of gay brain on the planet while being straight, bezos shifts slowly degrading his soul.
 Raf: Will vehemently argue anything all the time for seemingly no reason, sometimes knows what he is talking about, defender of JRPGs
 Gendo: Actual insane person, enjoys a ton of media, will kick/ban Ghost for any possible reason, attains forbidden knowledge consistentently, likes Sam Hyde for some reason
 Webbie: Elitist about anything he can possibly be elitist about, actually really good at most video games, SFV apex predator